-Improving public safety and enhancing trust in policing was the goal for law enforcement officers across Maryland as we worked with members of the General Assembly.
+Improving public safety and enhancing trust in policing was the goal for law enforcement officers across Maryland as we worked with members of the General Assembly in 2021.